Sajeesh007/video-chat/README.md

-# Getting Started with Create React App
+# Video Chat App for deaf people

+Note: Only work on desktop view

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).